njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

 LIMIT 20
 ;
 ```
+>[!NOTE]

-From there, I was able to identify a specific product that has not sold any units in the entire date range of the dataset:
+>From there, I was able to identify a specific product that has not sold any units in the entire date range of the dataset:

 |Warehouse Code|Product Code|Product Name|Qty In Stock|Total Ordered|
 |:---:|:---:|:---|:---:|:---:|